spaceottercode/glamodon/README.md

 If GreaseMonkey does not detect the User-Script, create a New User Script in GreaseMonkey, and replace the script's text with the contents of [glamodon.users.js](https://raw.githubusercontent.com/spaceottercode/glamodon/master/glamodon.user.js).

-> Not tested on Chrome: No plugin is needed to run a User-Script in Chrome.
+On Chrome, no plugin is needed to run a User-Script like this one.
 Drag the script unto your browser's extension window to install.

 > This User Script by default, runs on the following sites: